sarathsdev/covics/README.md

 ## How it Works ?

-Folder Structure
- ,here is the core folder structure  which flutter provides
+Here is the core folder structure  which flutter provides

 ```bash
   one.me/